sitegeist/Sitegeist.Neos.BestPractices/README.md

 The recommendation we are giving here do not mean that things cannot be done differently, there are valid reasons to deviate from those guidelines.
 Deviations MUST be coordinated with the project leads and SHOULD be documented.

-These rules apply to all new projects, all refactorings and new fetures that are implemented in existing projects.
-For bugfixes and minor adjustments it is up to the developer to decide wether it is possible to improve the compliance of the project to the best practices.
+These rules apply to all new projects, all refactorings and new features that are implemented in existing projects.
+For bugfixes and minor adjustments it is up to the developer to decide whether it is possible to improve the compliance of the project to the best practices.

 ## Rules